B2B Marketing Attribution for Beginners

 I weigh them using a mix of last-click and first-click models.

-If UTMs are present, I give full credit to the marketing channel in the parameters.
-Because they provide the most information about the campaign and its content.
+If UTMs are present, I give full credit to the marketing channel in the parameters, as they provide the most information about the campaign and its content.

 If UTMs are absent, I rely on the self-reported source.

 The only exception is for Google Ads brand campaigns.
 Here, the self-reported source is the main identifier.
-It’s because brand campaigns are an attribution dead end.
+That’s because brand campaigns are an attribution dead end.
 You can’t scale them with more budget.
-See Chapter 2.5 for more information.
+See Chapter 3.5 for more information.

 If available, the sales-reported source validates the self-reported source.